Core–shell semiconductor nanocrystal: Purification techniques

-Purification techniques based on Polarity
+Purification techniques based on polarity

-Precipitation and Re-dissolution
+Precipitation and re-dissolution

 Generally, high boiling non-polar solvents are frequently used during the synthesis of CSNCs.
 By introducing an antisolvent (a solvent in which the desired product is insoluble) to the solvent mixture, a flocculated form of CSNCs can be achieved.
 When an antisolvent introduced in such solutions, it increases the polarity of that solvent mixture, which primarily governs the flocculation.
 However, this flocculated CSNCs then can be precipitated out from the solution by exploiting gravitational force or by means of centrifugation.
 This precipitated CSNCs, separated from impurities, then redispersed in a clean solvent.
 By repeating this process multiple times, purer form of CSNCs can be achieved.
 Through this method, a refine size distributed CSNCs can be found by adding a minimum amount of antisolvent until the point when the flocculation of CSNCs just begin to occur instead of fully precipitated the CSNCs.

 The main advantage of the PR method is that it is scalable, hence, this method is favorite amongst scientists as a primary purification technique for CSNCs since the beginning.
 However, this method has certain drawbacks.
 For example, often the solubility properties of the impurities in as-synthesized CSNCs solution can be found almost similar to that of CSNCs, which make them difficult to isolate them from the impurities by this method.
 Another drawback of this method is, it can cause a substantial damage to the CSNCs surface, which negatively affect to their physical properties.
-For example, in 2012, Hens’s group have showed that methanol, an antisolvent, displaces the native ligand from CSNC surface by reacting with the surface of that CSNC, which reduces the stability of the CSNC, also negatively affected its optical properties.
+For example, in 2012, Hens's group showed that methanol, an antisolvent, displaces the native ligand from CSNC surface by reacting with the surface of that CSNC, which reduces the stability of the CSNC, also negatively affected its optical properties.